gitlabhq/gitlabhq/doc/project_services/jira.md

 First things first, we need to create a user in JIRA which will have access to all projects that need to integrate with GitLab.

-We have split this stage in steps so it could be easier to follow.
+We have split this stage in steps so it is easier to follow.

 ---